Do we have to be “amicable” to mediate our divorce?

 In mediation, we help provide an atmosphere that is as comfortable as possible given the circumstances to negotiate with one another and to achieve compromises.
 As with all negotiations, both parties have to be willing to compromise.
 If one person is excessively rigid –it’s my way or the highway- compromise will be difficult.
 If one parent uses their children as leverage, and does not consider the harm to the children that a prolonged court battle will likely incur, mediation will likely be tougher.
 We typically find in mediation that even when parents are not amicable with one another regarding issues between them, most parents, who know their children best, will work together in mediation for the benefit of the children they love and have raised together.

 Well over ninety percent of our clients have completed their mediation successfully.
-That’s because we help them identify what their most important concerns are and assist them in putting the interests of their children first rather than to focus on the negative emotions that arise during this difficult period in their lives.
-Amicable or not, our clients usually recognize that they would rather divide their assets between themselves rather than give it to their lawyers and that it would be better for them emotionally if they can reach an agreement that they have tailored for themselves and that will work best for both of them in the future.
+That’s because we help them identify what their most important concerns are and assist them in putting the interests of their children first rather than focusing on the negative emotions that arise during this difficult period in their lives.
+Divorcing amicably or not, our clients usually recognize that they would rather divide their assets between themselves rather than give it to their lawyers and that it would be better for them emotionally if they can reach an agreement that they have tailored for themselves and that will work best for both of them in the future.